hessu/aprsc/doc/CONFIGURATION.md

  *  address: the local address to listen on. "::" for IPv6 `IN6ADDR_ANY`
     (all local IPv6 addresses), "0.0.0.0" for IPv4 `INADDR_ANY` (all local
     IPv4 addresses).
 On Linux and Solaris, just put "::" here and it will handle both IPv6 and IPv4 connections with a single configuration line!
-On FreeBSD, separate IPv4 and IPv6 listeners are needed.
+    On FreeBSD and Windows, separate IPv4 and IPv6 listeners are needed.

  *  port: the local TCP or UDP port to listen on.
 Must be larger than 1023. aprsc drops root privileges quickly after startup (if it has them), and